 Chair in Human Nutrition

 Professor Heisler investigates brain circuits regulating energy homeostasis in an effort to identify new targets amenable to obesity and type 2 diabetes medications.
-Professor Heisler received her PhD from Tufts University, USA in 1997 and held postdoctoral positions at the University of California, San Francisco USA from 1997-99 and Beth Israel Deaconess Medical Center, Harvard Medical School (HMS) USA from 1999-2001.
-In 2001, Professor Heisler was promoted to Instructor and set up her laboratory at HMS.
-She then relocated her group to the University of Cambridge, UK in 2004 where they worked until 2013.
-In 2013, the Heisler group moved to the Rowett Institute to take advantage of the Institute’s strengths in obesity research, ranging from molecules to man.
+Professor Heisler received her PhD from Tufts University, USA in 1997 and held postdoctoral positions at the University of California, San Francisco USA and Beth Israel Deaconess Medical Center, Harvard Medical School USA.
+In 2001, Professor Heisler was promoted to Instructor and set up her laboratory at Harvard.
+She then relocated her group to the University of Cambridge, UK in 2004 where they worked for the next 10 years.
+Prof Heisler was a Wellcome Trust Senior Fellow at this time.
+The Heisler laboratory moved to the Rowett Institute, University of Aberdeen to take advantage of the Institute’s strengths in obesity research, ranging from molecules to man.

-The MOOMIN (Mechanisms Of Obesity, Metabolism, Insulin Sensitivity and Nutrition) Lab welcomes new PhD student Dhamyaa Al-Halboosi!
+The MOOMIN (Mechanisms Of Obesity, Metabolism, Insulin Sensitivity and Nutrition) Lab welcomes new postdoctoral fellow Dr Shuwen Mu!

 Prizes and Awards